Greenwich Dance's Guide to Tea Dances

 What kind of dancing is it?

-Think Strictly Come Dancing.
-Our live band play a mix of songs from the 20s, 30s, 40s and 50s for Ballroom and Latin dances, such as the waltz, foxtrot, tango and cha cha cha with a few Ratpack classics thrown in.
-They will also teach you some Sequence dances which are set routines (usually 16 bars long) that are repeated.
-The band will announce the dance before each song, so everyone knows what to do.
+Think Strictly Come Dancing!
+Our host, Peter Meager (of Equality Dance) will play a mix of songs such as the waltz, foxtrot, tango and cha cha cha with a few contemporary classics thrown in.
+He will also teach you some Sequence dances which are set routines (usually 16 bars long) that are repeated.
+Peter will announce the dance before each song, so everyone knows what to do.

 Do I need to know all the steps?

 We are running pre-dance workshops to help guide those new to tea dancing through the steps, and the dances are welcoming to complete beginners.
 There are sure to be some regulars there who know what they are doing and they are a joy to behold.
 So fear not - all you need is enthusiasm and if at any point you feel stuck simply approach one of our friendly regulars or Peter who will be happy to lead the way.

 Oh.
 Hang on.
 There is one golden rule – dance in the same direction as everyone else (we don’t want any collisions!)

 It’s traditional to dance with a partner, but you don’t need to bring one.
 Part of the fun of a social dance is meeting new people to dance with, so you can come on your own.
 Of course, if you’d rather dance all afternoon with your own partner or friends, that’s fine too.
 Peter also encourages role reversal so don't think that just because you are man that you need to lead, or vice versa.
 He'll have you swapping in and out of those gender stereotypes before you can say 'equality'!